 When your doctor talks about inflammatory bowel disease, or IBD, they are usually referring to chronic (long-term or life-long) conditions such as Crohn’s disease (CD) or ulcerative colitis (UC).
+IBD is not the same as irritable bowel syndrome (IBS), which is a non-inflammatory condition.

 Although the exact cause of IBD remains largely unknown, advances in research have improved our understanding of the disease.
 It is now believed that IBD is caused by a combination of factors including the genes you are born with, an abnormal reaction of the immune system to certain bacteria in your gut, along with an unknown trigger which may be associated with diet or stress.